adriennhem/gitbook-va-demo/README.md

-# GitBook Demo for Pupper
+# GitBook Demo for Puppet

 This is a demo of the GitBook's Visitor Authentication feature.
 This is a public repository.
 Bear in mind that the code is not perfect and that the purpose of this repository is to showcase the workflow for the feature.